Visit Budapest in July

 Some Other Great Open Air/ Garden Clubs:

-A very popular yet inexpensive open-air concert venue at the Buda end of the Rákóczi Bridge.
+A very popular yet inexpensive open-air concert venue in a suburban district, Csepel (district XXI).
 This year they’ll have a very impressive concert series starting from the end of April.

 Related: